lekhakmukesh/lekhakmukesh/README.md

 I'm a software developer focused on building reliable, well-crafted mobile and web applications.
 I enjoy turning ideas into clean, maintainable products and continuously sharpening my craft across the stack.

-- Building native and cross-platform mobile and web experiences
+- Building cross-platform mobile and web experiences
 - Interested in clean architecture, performance, and thoughtful UX
 - Open to collaboration on meaningful open-source projects